danpon/coursera_jhu_datascience/03_Getting_and_cleaning_data/course_project/CodeBook.md

 which can be found at :
 [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip")

+### Tidying process ####

-More specifically, the folowing operations have been applied to the original dataset files
+The folowing operations have been applied to the original dataset files (more details in the README.md file)

-1) Merge the training and test datasets and bind them in a single dataset :
+1) Merge the training and test datasets (subject, y, x) and bind them in a single dataset

-   - Merge subject_train.txt and subject_test.txt
-   - Merge y_train.txt and y_test.txt
-   - Merge X_train.txt and X_test.txt
-   - Bind subject, y and X in single dataset
-     (1st column : subject, 2nd column : y - i.e activity, next columns X)

 2) Extract only the measurements on the mean and standard deviation for each measurement
 3) Replace the activities numeric values by labels (from the file "activity_labels.txt" in the original dataset)

-4) Rename the variable names accoriding to the following rules :
-   - all variables are lower cases
+4) Rename the variable names to remove parenthesis, replace "-", by ".", ensure that all names are lower cases and replace "t" and "f" prefixes by the more explicit "time."and "freq."
-   - name starting with "t" have been replaced by names starting with "time."
-   - name starting with "f" have been replaced by names starting with "freq."
-   - "-" replaced by "."
-   - parenthesis have been removed

-The resulting variables are the following :
+5) The original data set contained several observations for each (subject,activity) In the processed, tidied dataset for each (subject,activity) there's only row with average values for each variables

+### List of variables ####

 **"subject"
 "activity"
 "time.bodyacc.mean.x"